arpitkath/Brain.ai/README.md

 POS tagging, Named Entity
-recognition to do semantic analysis of the text and determines which module will reply and what to reply
+recognition to do semantic analysis of the text and determines which module will reply and what to reply.
+It can also remember it's past conversation and relate it to new queries like "Who's Bill Gates", "Who's is his wife" do it will get the results of "Bill Gate's wife".
 </p>
 <h3>
 Requirements: